Back in 2008, Marcus Sheridan found himself on the brink of financial ruin when the market collapsed.

 Becoming a They Ask, You Answer success story is an enticing prospect.

-The rewards it can reap are business-changing.
-But it’s a long, maybe never-ending journey, that requires motivation, a commitment to succeed and in most cases a budget.
+The rewards it can deliver are business-changing.
+But it’s a long, maybe never-ending journey that requires motivation, a commitment to succeed, and in most cases, a budget.

 How much does it cost to become a world-class They Ask, You Answer case study?

-Firstly, let’s address the very real possibility that you could become a They Ask, You Answer case-study without a budget.
+First, let’s address the very real possibility that you could become a They Ask, You Answer case study with a limited budget.

 If you utilize existing in-house staff, and draw upon the questions you know the customers are already asking, creating content for your website and amplifying its impact on social media can be done with little or no budget.

-For instance, before partnering with IMPACT in 2018 — which led to $1 million in revenue a year later — Office Interiors decided to self-implement They Ask, You Answer.
+For instance, before partnering with IMPACT, Office Interiors decided to self-implement They Ask, You Answer.

 After a self-confessed lackluster attempt, only 4% of their website views were coming from the blog.